 The investigators contacted the volunteers every few days to collect data on their symptoms for a month after diagnosis.
 One participant made a COVID-related visit to the emergency department, and another was hospitalized.
 None died.
 That comes to just over 1.2% hospitalized.

 In comparison, the CDC reported that 9.5% of COVID-positive patients in the general population were hospitalized during that time frame.
 Sadly, 1.5% died.
 The researchers point out that sinus rinse bottles for saline nasal irrigation are inexpensive and easy to use.
 Widespread use could save lives.

-Sinus congestion can make you miserable.
-You may have trouble breathing well and you might suffer from headaches.
-Medications don’t always help much.
-One reader found a simple way to ease sinus congestion.
+You don’t have to suffer from COVID-19 to benefit from saline irrigation.
+One reader found this a simple way to ease sinus congestion.

 Ease Sinus Congestion with Saline Spray:

 Q. I have had sinus congestion problems since serving in Saudi Arabia back in 1969.
 My brother told me about a nasal rinse called NeilMed, but it took me a long time to try it.
 Now I use it morning and night.
 It really does work.